develprr/metamatic-framework/README.md

 ### Configuring Base Route

-When you deploy your app to some subfolder of your domain instead of domain route, you must define the sub path invoking **configureBaseRoute** function.
+When you deploy your app to some sub-folder of your domain instead of domain's root, you must define the sub-path invoking **configureBaseRoute** function
-Call this function in your App before connecting any components to router.
-Optionally pass *basename* parameter that is important if you deploy your app
+at some early point of your app.
 For example, I want to place my router demo app in sub folder 'router' of Metamatic demo domain [https://metamatic-demo.herokuapp.com/router/](https://metamatic-demo.herokuapp.com/router/):

 ```js